PecanProject/betydbdoc-dataentry/bulk_upload.md

     …`[trait variable n]` must be replaced by actual variable names that *exactly* match names of variables in the database.
-The number of these trait variable columns may need to be increased or decreased to accomodate the data set.
+The number of these trait variable columns may need to be increased or decreased to accommodate the data set.

     Some trait variables allow or even require corresponding covariate information to be included.
 Again, the column headings `[covariate 1]`